ngrok/ngrok-operator/docs/examples/hello-world/README.md

 ## Install the Controller

 First we need to install the controller in the cluster.
-We'll export our credentials as environment variables
+We'll export our credentials as environment variables and use helm to install the controller in its own namespace.

 ```bash
 export NGROK_API_KEY=<YOUR Secret API KEY>